Azure/RGCOPY/rgcopy-docu.md

 Archive Mode is activated by RGCOPY parameter switch **`archiveMode`**.
 You must provide parameters `targetRG` and `targetLocation`.
 The target location might or might not be the same as the location of the source RG.
 However, the saved BLOBs can only be used for deploying disks in the target location (region).

-In Archive Mode, a storage account is created the same way as usual when copying a resource group using RGCOPY with parameter switch `useBlobs`.
+In Archive Mode, a storage account is created the same way as usual when copying a resource group using RGCOPY with parameter switch `useBlobCopy`.
 However, the name of the storage account container is not 'rgcopy'.
 Instead, the container name is the name of the source RG (after removing special characters).
 The idea is having just a single (target) resource group that can contain the BLOB backups of many source RGs.

 The following example shows how to use parameter `archiveMode`.
 You could add additional RGCOPY parameters for changing resource properties in the created ARM template.
 This does not change the source RG.
 The ARM template will not be deployed.
 It will just be stored in the BLOB storage: